patcha-ranat/ML-Sandbox/README.md

-# Projects for testing and learning Machine Learning models
+# Projects for testing and learning ML models
 *by Patcharanat P.*

 ## Table of contents
----
 1. Edible or Poisonous Mushroom Classification
+2. Time Series Forecasting using Regression Model for Temperature Prediction

 ...